danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 This means `secret_key_base` needs to be:

-1. **A closely guarded secret:** It's critical for the security of the application because it's used to generate encryption and signing keys for sensitive operations, including cookies and other secure data.
+1. **A closely guarded secret:** It's critical for the security of the application because it's used to generate encryption and signing keys for sensitive operations.
 2. **Consistent across Rails upgrades and deployments:** Changing the `secret_key_base` would invalidate all existing cookies and encrypted data (e.g., session cookies), effectively signing out all users and potentially causing issues with any other data encrypted or signed with it.

 I then opened the `config/secrets.yml` on the project I was upgrading and found this: